untapped-inc/sema-docs/docs/getting-started.md

 Your database is now ready.

-To learn more about the database schema, please [click here](/sema-docs/the-database-schema).
+To learn more about the database schema, please [click here](the-database-schema.md).

+## The REST API Server

+Let's move on to the REST API.

+### Prerequisites 2

+From this point of this tutorial, here's what you'll need to follow along:

+* Create a new root directory to contain the whole project: `mkdir sema`
+* Move into the root directory: `cd sema`
+* Create a new repository by forking the official REST API repo through Github: Follow [this link](https://help.github.com/articles/fork-a-repo/) for instructions.
+Link to the repo: https://github.com/untapped-inc/sema-core
+* Clone your new repository to a local directory: `git clone https://github.com/YOUR-USERNAME/sema-core.git` - Make sure to change ==YOUR-USERNAME== to your Github username or the one you chose to fork the repo for
+* Move into the root directory of the REST API: `cd sema-core`
+* From this point on, we expect that you are in the root directory of the REST API

-## Configurations
+### Configurations

-Before you can start running the clients and the server, you will need to first set the property values in the configuration file.
+Before you can start running the server, you will need to first set the property values in the configurations file.

 !!! info ""
-    This configuration file is located in the root folder as `.example-env`.
+    This configurations file is located in the root directory of the REST API as `.example-env`.
 It's a dot file, so if you want to see it from your terminal, you need to add the `-a` flag to your ls: `ls -a`.

 First, rename this file from `.example-env` to `.env`: `cp .example-env .env`

+Then move it to the parent directory (which should be `sema` if you were following along): `mv .env ../.env`

 Now open this `.env` file using your favorite text editor.
 These properties provide the necessary details for the clients and the server to access the database and setup a few dependencies.
 Use the DB credentials you created while installing and setting up MySQL.